Guidelines For Boaters - The Dos & Don'ts

 - carry distress signals, especially when operating at night.

 - keep your boat clean.
-Oil in the bilges or dirty rags are
+Oil in the bilges or dirty rags are a fire hazard.

 - familiarize yourself with the limitations of your boat.